 Perform repairs on alarm systems.
 Another part of your job as a security alarm technician will be to offer maintenance and repair to existing systems.
 You may run routine tests on circuits, sensors and other security features to make certain everything is working properly.
 If it’s not, you’ll need to diagnose the problem and make repairs.

 Does being a security alarm technician sound like the career for you?
-The Connecticut campuses of Porter and Chester Institute offer Electronics Systems Technician career training that could teach you the skills you’d need to become a security alarm technician.
+The Connecticut campuses of Porter and Chester Institute offer Low Voltage Technician career training that could teach you the skills you’d need to become a security alarm technician.
 Contact us today at 800-870-6789 to schedule a school tour at one of our campuses in Connecticut or Massachusetts.
 Classes start soon!